Data Processing Agreement

 6. International transfers

-Where Personal Data is transferred outside the EU/EEA, the Processor ensures appropriate safeguards are in place, including:
+Where Personal Data is transferred outside the EU/EEA (limited to Stripe for payment processing), the Processor ensures appropriate safeguards are in place, including:

-- The EU-US Data Privacy Framework where applicable
+- The EU-U.S. Data Privacy Framework, where the sub-processor is certified

 7. Data breach notification

-The Processor shall notify the Controller without undue delay (and in any event within 72 hours) upon becoming aware of a Personal Data breach.
+The Processor shall notify the Controller without undue delay (and in any event within 72 hours) upon becoming aware of a Data Breach affecting Personal Data processed on behalf of the Controller.
 The notification shall include:

-- The nature of the breach, including categories and approximate number of data subjects affected
+- A description of the nature of the breach, including the categories and approximate number of data subjects and records concerned

-- The name and contact details of the Processor's point of contact
+- The name and contact details of the Processor's data protection contact

-- The measures taken or proposed to address the breach
+- A description of the measures taken or proposed to address the breach, including measures to mitigate its possible adverse effects

 8. Data subject requests

-The Processor shall promptly notify the Controller if it receives a request from a data subject to exercise their rights under GDPR.
-The Processor shall assist the Controller in fulfilling such requests, taking into account the nature of processing.
+The Processor shall promptly (and in any event within 5 business days) notify the Controller if it receives a request from a data subject to exercise their rights under GDPR.
+The Processor shall not respond to the data subject directly unless instructed by the Controller, except to acknowledge receipt of the request.
+The Processor shall assist the Controller in fulfilling such requests by appropriate technical and organisational measures, taking into account the nature of processing.

-This DPA remains in effect for the duration of the service agreement.
-Upon termination:
+This DPA remains in effect for the duration of the service agreement between the parties.
+Upon termination of the service for any reason:

-- All Personal Data shall be deleted within 30 days
+- All Personal Data shall be permanently deleted within 30 days of the termination date

 - The Processor shall provide written confirmation of deletion upon request

-For questions about this DPA, contact us at privacy@litestats.io.
+For questions about this DPA or to exercise your rights, contact us at privacy@litestats.io.